A topic from the subject of Isolation in Chemistry.

 Data Analysis

-The data from isolation and purification experiments are typically analyzed using a variety of techniques, including:
+Data from isolation and purification experiments are analyzed using various techniques, including:

 These techniques allow for the identification and characterization of the isolated compounds.